 We also guided a new visual identity based on a simple and human symbol of office life — doodles.
 People doodle at work, not really anywhere else.
 Hence doodles appear across the Viking customer experience, on packaging and marketing materials, with an emphasis on the catalog and online experience.
 Here the customer is highlighted, using products in everyday situations and communications solutions rather than lists of products.

 The new identity launched with the business’s first ever nationwide TV campaign.
 As Mike Elbers, Vice President of Marketing and Merchandising at Viking explained, the Lippincott innovation team helped them to “finally look at things from a true customer point of view.”
 And in doing so, we were able to refocus the business using the Viking brand and identity as a North Star for improving the customer experience.

-“Office Depot work in a tough and complex market yet saw an opportunity if they could only find a way to change the game,” said Lee Coomber, Creative Director for Lippincott in Europe.
-“For many work is a home from home yet is not served in the same way, we wanted to change that.”
+Viking operates in a tough and complex market yet saw an opportunity if they could only find a way to change the game.
+For many, work is a home away from home, yet it hasn’t been served in the same way.
+We set out to change that.